alifsiregar/moovie-time/README.md

 ## Documentation

+First, clone the repo to your local machine.
+Then, run this syntax in the project directory to install all the dependencies:

+### `npm install`

+Once it's done installing, rename the `.env.example` file into `.env.local` to add the environment needed.

+_Note: For MovieDB token, I highly recommend you to use your own token.
+To create one, simply go ahead to [https://developer.themoviedb.org/docs](https://developer.themoviedb.org/docs), create an account, and follow the documentation along.
+If it's too much for you, you are definitely welcome to use the token that I have provided in the example env.
+However, I cannot guarantee that it will still be working correctly by the time you are reading this._

-In order to start the app in development mode,  you can run this syntax in the project directory:
+Once all of that is done, now you are ready to start the app.
+In order to start it in development mode,  you can run this syntax in the project directory:

 ### `npm run dev`